50-Course/50-Course/README.md

 **> who am I and what do I do?** :sweat_smile:

 Hey!
 I'm Eri, and welcome to my little corner.
-I love open source and am not affraid of challenges.
+I love open source and am not afraid of challenges.
 I am an experienced software engineer with hands-on experience ranging from solving core engineering problems in the HR tech, fintech/insure-tech/bank tech, communication to enterprise systems.

 Outside work, I explore adventures that infuse creativity with imagination, with activities ranging from random story writing, character development, and sometimes concept-to-screen exploratory coding projects which allows me to explore languages and domains of interest such as Rust, C#/DotNet and lately Elixir.

 **> nerd stuff**